Apong516/cmsc128-PairProject_Erazo_Buerom/README.md

 - Frontend: HTML5, CSS3, Vanilla JavaScript (ES6+).
 No frontend frameworks are used.
 CSS is authored with plain CSS; small utility classes are used for layout and components.
 - Backend / BaaS: Firebase Authentication (Email/Password) and Firestore for persistence and collaborative lists.
 - Hosting / Deployment: Vercel (production demo at https://taskdash-delta.vercel.app).
-The app can also be deployed on Netlify, Firebase Hosting, or GitHub Pages (ensure Firebase config is set appropriately).

 Notes: